Self-consistent ladder D$\Gamma$A approach: Self-consistent ladder

+The first step (orange box in \cref{fig:algorithm}) is the creation of a model.
+It can be based on \abinitio\ calculations and consists of a tight-binding Hamiltonian as well as a parametrization of the interaction in form of a $U$-matrix.

+The second step is to determine a local (impurity) vertex $\Gamma_\text{imp}$.
+Here, this is obtained from the local impurity problem at DMFT self-consistency as indicated in the blue box in \cref{fig:algorithm}; then usually the DMFT self-energy is also taken as a starting point for the following \dga\ calculations.
+It is however not strictly required to start from a converged DMFT calculation.
+One might as well start from $GW$ or calculate $\Gamma_\text{imp}$ from the \dga\ Green's function in an additional self-consistency step, as indicated by the dashed gray arrow in \cref{fig:algorithm} but not done in the this paper.

+Finally, the actual \scdga\ cycle is illustrated in the green box of \cref{fig:algorithm}.
+It essentially amounts to the execution of the AbinitioD$\Gamma$A code~\cite{galler19}, but in the repeated evaluation of Eqs.~\eqref{eq:bseq-ladder-dga}-\eqref{eq:schwidy}, we have to generate updated input quantities after every iteration, until convergence is reached.
+Here, also the chemical potential $\mu$ is adjusted so that the total number of electrons is kept fixed.

-In the \abinitiodga\ implementation the local irreducible vertex is never used explicitly, and the equations are evaluated in terms of the local full vertex $F^\omega$ (\cref{eq:bseq-ladder-dga} instead of \cref{eq:bseq-ladder-dga-1}).
+In the \scdga\ implementation the local irreducible vertex is never used explicitly, and the equations are evaluated in terms of the local full vertex $F^\omega$ (\cref{eq:bseq-ladder-dga} instead of \cref{eq:bseq-ladder-dga-1}).
 As already mentioned, this avoids the computational difficulties coming from using a very large irreducible vertex near or on a divergence line.
 Indeed, the sc-\dga\ scheme can be converged also quite close to the divergence lines (cf.~\cref{fig:phase-diagram}).
 Let us however note that the local part of self-energy in the converged sc-\dga\ calculation is in general not related to $F^\omega$ via the local SDE (as it was the case in a one-shot ladder-\dga).
 The sc-\dga \ corrections to the self-energy modify thus also its local part that is not any more equal to the DMFT solution.
-One can envisage~\cite{galler17,Ayral2016,rohringer18rmp} an update of the local multi-orbital vertex $\Gamma$ which we keep fixed, so that the local Green's function of the impurity is equal to the local sc-\dga \ Green's function.
+One can envisage~\cite{galler17,Ayral2016,rohringer18rmp} an update of the local multi-orbital vertex $\Gamma$ (dashed gray arrow in \cref{fig:algorithm}; not implemented here) so that the local Green's function of the impurity is equal to the local sc-\dga \ Green's function.
 Such an update is at the moment numerically prohibitively expensive and hence beyond our scope.